merklefruit/hashmore/README.md

 certain size.
 This is useful for implementing caches and other data structures where you want to limit the size of the data structure.

+The implementation is based on a `HashMap` wrapped with a ring buffer (`VecDeque`) to keep track of the order of insertion of the keys.
+When the map reaches its capacity, the oldest key-value pair is removed from the map and the ring buffer.

 ```rust
 use hashmore::FIFOMap;